What is a Blue Alert? One was issued after North Texas shooting Monday injured police officer

 - The investigating law enforcement agency of jurisdiction must recommend activation of the Blue Alert to the Texas DPS

-The latest Blue Alert issued by Texas DPS came late Monday night after an officer was injured in a shooting near Wichita Falls on Monday night.
+The latest Blue Alert issued by Texas DPS came early Tuesday morning after an officer was injured in a shooting near Wichita Falls on Monday night.

 Texas DPS originally sent the alert regarding to cell phones, the @TX_Alerts Twitter account and email.
 To subscribe to alert emails, go to the DPS’ site and sign up.